 The TrueSkill ranking system is a skill-based ranking system designed to overcome the limitations of existing ranking systems, and to ensure that interesting matches can be reliably arranged within a league.
 It uses a technique called Bayesian inference for ranking players.

-Since the TrueSkill ranking system uses a Gaussian belief distribution to characterize a player’s skill, all mean skills (that is, μ‘s) will always lie within ± 4 times the initial σ (more precisely with probability 99.99%).
+Since the TrueSkill ranking system uses a Gaussian belief distribution to characterize a player’s skill, all expected player skills (that is, μ‘s) will always lie within ± 4 times the initial σ (more precisely with probability 99.99%).
 Experimental data tracking roughly 650,000 players over 2.8 million games support this claim: Not a single μ ever happened to be outside the range ± 4 times the initial σ and 99.99% of the μ‘s happen to be even within ± 3 times the initial σ.

 Interestingly, the TrueSkill ranking system can do all calculations using an initial uncertainty of 1, because then μ and σ can be scaled to any other range by simply multiplying them.
 For example, suppose all calculations are done with an initial μ of 3 and σ of 1.
 If one wishes to express player’s skill as one of 50 “levels”, multiply μ and σ by 50/6 = 8.3 because almost all μ‘s happen to be within ± 3 times the initial σ.